 Sodium is a mineral that is naturally occurring in many foods (including vegetables!), and small amounts of it (less than 500 mg a day) are needed for good health.
 Because of this, it is impossible to avoid sodium altogether, and it’s not necessary either.

-Where we get into trouble is when sodium is added to food through processed ingredients or table salt, and we get way too much of it in our diets, leading to possible health complications - mainly high blood pressure (1).
+Where we get into trouble is when sodium is added to food through processed ingredients or table salt, and we get way too much of it in our meals, leading to possible health complications - mainly high blood pressure (1).

 The daily recommendation for sodium is less than 2,300 mg per day (2).